Prime Cabinet Secretary Musalia Mudavadi has hailed his famous “earthquake” speech and decision to join Kenya Kwanza brigade a year ago.

-“On Sunday, January 23, 2022, I made the famous speech titled ‘Tusindangayane’ and I referred to it as an earthquake.
-I have since been vindicated and we changed Kenya’s politics forever,” said Mudavadi on Tuesday, January 24.
+“On Sunday, January 23, 2022, I made the famous speech titled, ‘Tusindangayane’, and I referred to it as an earthquake.
+I have since been vindicated and we changed Kenya’s politics forever,” said Mudavadi yesterday.

 He said the “earthquake” spoke to a personal decision to approach and engage in the August 9, 2022 elections in a different and unique way.

-“This was fueled by a burning desire to turn the tables on a hegemonic cabal that had turned Kenya’s governance into an imperial inheritance.
+“This was fuelled by a burning desire to turn tables on a hegemonic cabal that had turned Kenya’s governance into an imperial inheritance.
 Many Kenyans don’t know this, but the presidency is a carefully choreographed inheritance process guided by economic oligarchs,” he said.

-The Prime Cabinet Secretary noted that he was qualifying a statement he made on December 26, 2021, that he would go to the elections, extremely unpredictable just like the earth’s tremor is unpredictable.
+Mudavadi said he was qualifying a statement he made on December 26, 2021 that he would go to the elections, extremely unpredictable just like the earth’s tremor is unpredictable.

 “I was in a sense cautioning those who had always taken me for granted that I would, in the August 9, 2022 elections, cause them some political stomach upsets and pain.
 My speech was carefully considered,” he said.

-Mudavadi told the NDC: "I was never taught to lie and will not begin lying to Kenyans in my ripe age.
-Like Abraham Lincoln, I solemnly believe… the truth is your truest friend, no matter what the circumstances are.
+Mudavadi told the NDC: “I was never taught to lie and will not begin lying to Kenyans in my ripe age.
+Like Abraham Lincoln, I solemnly believe the truth is your truest friend, no matter the circumstances.
 So, I am not boarding that train of lies.
 Let me, instead, tell Kenyans the truth.”

 He said the “earthquake” was an announcement to Kenyans that he had foreseen a different platform upon which the elections would be played as voters were tired and needed relief from an overbearing State where deceit was the guiding philosophy.

-Mudavadi reiterated that his erstwhile political friends had underestimated his ability to see through the illusory maze they had created; an illusion of a mega-diverse coalition but actually composed of parties owned by the State.
+Mudavadi reiterated that his erstwhile political friends had underestimated his ability to see through the illusory maze they had created - an illusion of a mega coalition but actually composed of parties owned by the State.

 “The formation of the Kenya Kwanza Alliance was cleverly calculated to ambush.
 They didn’t see it coming that soon; it was unheralded.
 And worse, the unveiling of an “all-Kenya” campaign programme of issues economic, devoid of the usual ethnic razzmatazz, blind-sided them and they never recovered,” said Mudavadi.

-The real earthquake, the Prime Cabinet Secretary said is that he worked with Ruto, they won and have formed government.
+The real earthquake, he said, is that he worked with Ruto, they won and have formed government.